seppmail/SEPPmail365/Readme.md

 `-PlacementPriority [SM365.PlacementPriority] (optional)`
 Specifies whether new rules should be put in front or behind existing transport rules (if any).
 If not provided and in an interactive session, the CmdLet will ask for this information interactively.

+`-ExcludeEmailDomain [String[]] (optional)`
+Specifies one or more (comma-seperated) E-Mail domains that should be excluded in SEPPmail traffic.

-`-Enabled [Switch] (optional)`
+`-Disabled [Switch] (optional)`
-Allows for the rules to be created in an inactive state, in case you just
-want to prepare your environment.
+Allows for the rules to be created in an inactive state, in case you just want to prepare your environment.

 **Examples:**